vercel/next.js/docs/guides/building-forms.md

 ## Setting up the Serverless Environment

 At the beginning of this guide, you learned that web forms have a client-server relationship.
-So, let's set up the server environment using Vercel.
+Next you will set up the server environment using Vercel.

 Vercel supports out-the-box deployment of [Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions), which you can code in your favorite backend languages (Node.js, Go, Python and Ruby).
 These functions take an HTTP request and return a response.